 Electrical sources can affect the recording so please stay away from: electric blankets, magnets, metal detectors, and high-voltage areas (such as power lines).

-- Follow your normal routine.
-Do not avoid stress, work, or exercise.
+Follow your normal routine.
+Do not avoid stress, work or exercise.

-- Note any symptoms you feel.
+- Note any symptoms that you feel